Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Introduction

-Recently, camera sensors have been utilized to obtain physiological signals, and this approach is called remote photoplethysmography (rPPG).
+Recently, camera sensors have been utilized to obtain physiological signals through a contactless method called remote photoplethysmography (rPPG).
 From a facial video, rPPG technique extracts subtle variations in skin color induced by cardiac pulses.
 The extracted temporal changes in pixel intensities are then transformed into continuous waveforms analogous to conventional PPG signals.
 The precision of rPPG techniques can be critically affected by many factors such as light conditions, motion artifacts, and different skin tones.
 Despite these challenges, rPPG has received attention due to non-contact and non-invasive attributes that facilitate remote monitoring of physiological information.

-Deep learning methods have been utilized to extract rPPG signals and to estimate heart rate~\citep{chen2018deepphys,yu2022physformer,ouzar2023x}.
-Additionally, various datasets have been released for the development and evaluation of deep learning algorithms~\citep{bobbia2019unsupervised, niu2019vipl, soleymani2011multimodal,li2018obf, stricker2014non, zhang2016multimodal, revanur2021first}.
+Deep learning methods have been utilized to extract rPPG signals and to estimate heart rate~\cite{chen2018deepphys,yu2022physformer,ouzar2023x}.
+Additionally, various datasets have been released for the development and evaluation of deep learning algorithms~\cite{bobbia2019unsupervised, niu2019vipl, zhang2016multimodal, revanur2021first}.
 During collecting the datasets, PPG signals were usually measured at acral sites such as fingertips, and therefore, there exists temporal discrepancy between PPG signals and the corresponding facial videos.
 However, most previous methods neglected temporal discrepancy between the two modalities; time domain losses have been utilized to measure the difference between PPG signals at acral sites and rPPG signals at facial regions.
-For example, \cite{lu2021dual} and \cite{yu2022physformer} employed negative Pearson correlation loss to measure the similarity between PPG signals and estimated rPPG signals.
-In this paper, we introduce the concept of dual rPPG signals, consisting of facial rPPG and acral rPPG signals, to analyze the temporal discrepancy between facial videos and PPG signals.
+For example, Lu et al.~\cite{lu2021dual} and Yu et al.~\cite{yu2022physformer} employed negative Pearson correlation loss to measure the similarity between PPG signals and estimated rPPG signals.
+In~\cite{speth2024mspm}, the authors constructed a multi-site physiological monitoring (MSPM) dataset consisting of full-body PPG signals, verifying the differences in PTT across various body sites.
+Moreover, Dong et al.~\cite{dong2024realistic} found significant trends and phase differences between facial and acral PPG by constructing a contact PPG acquisition system.
+In this paper, we introduce the concept of phase-shifted rPPG signals, consisting of facial rPPG and acral rPPG signals, to analyze the temporal discrepancy between facial videos and PPG signals.
 The acral rPPG signal is guided by a time domain loss function, while the facial rPPG signal is guided by frequency domain features which have temporally global characteristics.